charliecalvert/CloudNotes/Assignments/Firebase/FirebaseDeployExpress.md

 Tag and push your work, providing folder, tag and branch.

 Also provide the URL for your running service on Firebase hosting.

+## Notes

+If you want to use node 8 or 10 you should first remove the existing node:

+    sudo apt-get purge --auto-remove nodejs

+Then go to **~/Git/JsObjects/Utilities/NodeInstall** and edit **NodeInstall.sh** to install version 10 or 8 rather than twelve.
+I could explain, but it is so obvious what needs to be done that it is just not worth it.
+It's just a question of which line is commented out.
+Then run the script **./InstallNode.sh**.